PyMichaelB/ComputationalPhys/README.md

 # Computational Physics
 Part II Computational Physics notebooks from Google Colab.
+The code has been designed to run with every code block independent under the assumption that the "Preliminary code" is run first.

 Exercise 1 - Damped and driven pendulum, solving ODEs